-Contributions increased during fiscal year 2022 primarily due to increases in employee pay rates and decreased in 2021 primarily due to decreases in employee pay rates.
-Benefits paid increased during fiscal year 2022 due to an increase in the number of retirees and larger benefit payments to new retirees.
+Contributions increased during fiscal year 2023 and 2022 primarily due to increases in employee pay rates.
+Benefits paid decreased during fiscal year 2023 due to a decrease in the number of retirees.

-Administrative expenses decreased during fiscal year 2022 related to a decrease in consulting fees, legal fees, actuary, other operating expenses and miscellaneous expenses.
-During fiscal year 2021, administrative expenses increased due to an increase in custodial fees, consulting fees, legal fees, wages and benefits, and other operating expenses.
+Administrative expenses increased during fiscal year 2023 related to a increase in consulting fees, legal fees, actuary, other operating expenses and miscellaneous expenses.
+During fiscal year 2022, administrative expenses decreased due to an decrease in custodial fees, consulting fees, legal fees, wages and benefits, and other operating expenses.